 Balboa Park, an incredible complex of gardens and museums, is located right in the heart of downtown San Diego.
 The Balboa Park gardens are a joy to wander, as is the complex, with its beautiful architecture.
 Here you can also catch a performance at the Spreckels Pavilion, which features the largest outdoor organ in the world.

 Visit Cabrillo National Monument, where you can hike, go tidepooling, and view Ballast Point, where Cabrillo’s ship landed in September 1542.
 It was the first European expedition to land in California.
+For more history, head to Mission San Diego de Alcala, the first Spanish mission built in California.

 The Maritime Museum of San Diego is home to the Star of India, a 19th century merchant sailing ship.
 Or visit the USS Midway, a 20th century American aircraft carrier and now a museum.
 Do a harbor cruise and stroll Seaport Village.
 Catch some rays at the gorgeous Coronado Beach.